Author: Gracie Date Posted:23 October 2018

 Bamboo is quickly becoming one of the most popular sources of fabric in the world.
-There are many reasons why this resource is booming and why should be making the switch when buying your clothes.
+There are many reasons why this resource is booming, and why you should think about making the switch when buying clothes, towels and manchester.

-If all these points weren’t enough to convince you how great this fabric is, then it’ll be good to know that bamboo is also 100% biodegradable.
-So once you have no use for a bamboo product, you can rest easy knowing that it will return to the earth it came from, leaving little to no footprint in its steps.
-Plastic or man-made materials, on the other hand, can clog up our ecosystems and take millions of years to break down.
+If all these points aren’t enough to convince you how great this fabric is, then it’ll be good to know that bamboo is also 100% biodegradable.
+So, once you’ve worn it out, you can rest easy knowing that it will naturally degrade, leaving little to no environmental footprint.

 How is bamboo fibre made?

 To produce high-quality bamboo fabric, the ‘woody’ bamboo is crushed and submersed in a strong solution of sodium hydroxide which dissolves the bamboo cellulose.
 With the addition of carbon disulfide, the fibres are regenerated and then drawn off, washed, and bleached to a bright white colour and dried.
 The resultant fluff - which is very long in staple and visibly finer than other fibres - is then spun into yarn like any other textile fibre.
 The longer staple and higher tensile strength is what makes a tough, soft yarn – which is not as susceptible to wearing and fraying, so it has excellent durability.
 The hollowness of the fibre contributes to its very high level of absorbency, so unfortunately it does take a little longer to dry on the clothesline.
 (First world problem!)
 The hollowness of the fibre also enables it to hold dyes and pigments more readily and permanently, thus making it much more colourfast.
 The chemicals used in this process are washed out and do not remain on the finished fabric.
 Responsibly managed manufacturing plants ensure that no release of these elements into the environment has a negative impact.

 - Soft to the touch

 - Does not irritate the skin